sahenshah/lyrebird-hl7-integration/README.md

 - Graceful handling of malformed HL7
 - Listener isolation to prevent crashes from invalid input
 - HTTPS communication for downstream API calls
+- Backend FastAPI is not internet reachable.
+All incoming messages must pass MLLP framing, HL7 validation and message parsing before hittig the backend
 The parser further enforces a STRICT validation level to reject malformed/non-conformant HL7, and raises an exception for:
 - Invalid segment structure/order
 - Missing required fields/components